np-guard/netpol-analyzer/docs/explain_analysis.md

 Connections between 0.0.0.0-255.255.255.255 => foo/myfoo[Pod]:

 Denied list:
-        Denied TCP, UDP, SCTP due to the following policies // rules:
+        Denied TCP, UDP, SCTP due to the following policies and rules:
                 Egress (Allowed) due to the system default (Allow all) Ingress (Denied)
                         [NP] foo/allow-monitoring // Ingress (captured but not selected by any Ingress rule)